-As the nation's only accredited journalism and mass communications program in a highly competitive liberal arts college, we remain committed to our first and highest mission: to educate, to broaden minds, and to inculcate habits of honor, careful analysis, reasoned discourse and excellent writing in an increasingly diverse and pluralistic culture.
+As the nation's only accredited journalism and mass communications program in a highly competitive liberal arts college, we remain committed to our first and highest mission: to educate, to broaden minds, and to inculcate habits of honor, careful analysis and reasoned discourse.
+We train students to produce excellent written and multi-platform work that can tell the nuanced stories of an increasingly diverse and pluralistic culture.

 Media historians recognize that the education of journalists at our institution dates back to 1869, when printer scholarships were established.
 Our professional responsibility has remained the same: educating students to perform the crucial function of informing communities.

 Because the journalism and strategic communication professions rightfully expect our graduates to become competent practitioners, the department is committed to teaching students the skills and familiarizing them with the tools that are the standards of the industry.
 We remain committed to keeping abreast of those skills and tools as the information revolution continues.
 We are dedicated to helping students tell stories in text, through audio, via both moving and still images, and by using the ever-evolving tools of social media.

 The department must fulfill these multiple responsibilities within its commitment to a liberal arts education and the curricular standards established by the Accrediting Council for Education in Journalism and Mass Communications.

 - We value free expression and vigorous public discourse, the keystones of a democratic society.

 - We value the pursuit of truth and the sharing of information with audiences that will empower them.

 - We value ethical reasoning that guides ethical practices.